findell666/nwn-3t-items/README.md

 # nwn-3t-items
-A python code to display items from a NWN BIC file, in a human friendly form
+A python code to export items from a NWN BIC file, to a CSV file

 Uses python lib from https://github.com/jd28/pynwn (master-obsolete branch)